Dramamine For Dogs: Everything You Need To Know

 Despite the fact that both humans and dogs can develop motion sickness due to overstimulation, it is much, much less common in dogs.
 In fact, only 95% of dogs develop motion sickness.

 Most of the time, the negative reaction that dogs have when traveling is actually related to anxiety.
-Dogs can become anxious during travel for a variety of reasons.
+Dogs may become anxious during travel for a variety of reasons.

 For one thing, they may just not be used to traveling away from home, and are frightened by the experience.
 If it is your pet's first time traveling, this is likely the cause.